Skip to content

 }

-Lost Wakeups: The Disaster of Notifying Before Waiting
+Lost Wakeup: The Disaster of Notifying Before Waiting

-Spurious wakeups mean "waking up without a notification," while a lost wakeup is the exact opposite—"notified but nobody received it."
-This happens when the notification is sent before wait is called.
+Spurious wakeup means "waking up without a notification," whereas lost wakeup is the exact opposite—"a notification was sent, but no one received it."
+This occurs because the notification is sent before the wait call.

 cpp